TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

 \subsection{AST Modifications}

-The AST that tabulation acts on is described in \Cref{sec:intro-ast} with an example in \Cref{fig:ast}.
+The AST that TabID acts upon is described in \Cref{sec:intro-ast} with an example in \Cref{fig:ast}.
 Tabulation modifies the AST in one of two ways depending on the type (integer or Boolean) of the node to be replaced.
-When the AST node is of type Boolean, it is directly replaced with a table constraint.
-For example, if node B of \Cref{fig:ast} were to be replaced, the resulting tree would be \Cref{fig:ast2} (upper) in which B has been replaced with node E. Node B is a top-level constraint with variables \texttt{tour1} and \texttt{tour2} in scope, and its replacement is a top-level constraint with the same scope.
+When the AST node is of type Boolean, the subtree rooted at the node is directly replaced with one table constraint.
+For example, if node B of \Cref{fig:ast} were to be replaced, the resulting tree would be \Cref{fig:ast2} (upper) in which B has been replaced with node E. Node B is a top-level constraint with variables \code{tour1} and \code{tour2} in scope, and its replacement is a top-level constraint with the same scope.
 If the node to be replaced is a nested Boolean expression, such as node C in \Cref{fig:ast}, then the replacement table constraint will also be nested.
-Some solver types do not allow nested table constraints and in this case it would be extracted and replaced with a new Boolean variable, however this occurs in another pass after tabulation is complete.
+Some solver types do not allow nested table constraints and in this case it would be extracted and replaced with a new Boolean variable, however this occurs in another pass after TabID is complete.

 When the node to be replaced is of type integer, the node is replaced with a new variable and a top-level constraint is created to link the new variable to the variables in scope of the tabulated expression.
-For example, node D of \Cref{fig:ast} is replaced with new auxiliary variable \texttt{aux1} in \Cref{fig:ast2} (lower), and a new table constraint G is added to the top-level conjunction with \texttt{aux1} and \texttt{tour1} in scope.
-The new table constraint is generated from an equality between the new variable and the expression to be tabulated, which in this example is \(\mathit{aux1} = \mathit{tour1} \:\mathrm{mod}\:8\).
-The domain of the auxiliary variable is generated from the expression using the extended domain filtering method \cite{sr-journal-17} (the current default method for all variables introduced by \savilerow).
+For example, node D of \Cref{fig:ast} is replaced with new auxiliary variable \code{aux1} in \Cref{fig:ast2} (lower), and a new table constraint G is added to the top-level conjunction with \code{aux1} and \code{tour1} in scope.
+The new table constraint is generated from an equality between the new variable and the expression to be tabulated, which in this example is \code{aux1 = tour1\%8}.
+The domain of the auxiliary variable is generated from the expression using the extended domain filtering method \cite{sr-journal-17} (the default method for all variables introduced by \savilerow).

-Finally, both examples in \Cref{fig:ast2} have an identifier (\texttt{aux2}) in place of the table of satisfying tuples; this is because matrices of constants are cached to avoid duplication.
+Finally, both examples in \Cref{fig:ast2} have an identifier (\code{aux2}) in place of the table of satisfying tuples; this is because matrices of constants are cached to avoid duplication.